-The Summer Holidays are in full swing, which can only mean one thing.
+When the weekend comes around, it can only mean one thing.
 It’s time to start planning things to do and places to visit in The New Forest with those little adventurers!
-We’re so lucky to have the New Forest National Park on our doorsteps and even more so because it’s jam packed with things to do together as a family.
+We’re so lucky to have the New Forest National Park on our doorsteps and even more so because it’s jam-packed with things to do together as a family.

 If you’re a toss-the-kids-out-the-door kind of parent and are looking to pull them away from their computer screens and into the great outdoors, our Family Adventure Day could be just what you’re looking for.
 You’ll have an action-packed day which includes a 90-minute canoe tour on the Beaulieu River plus a full day’s bike hire to really make the adventure your own.
 We offer bikes for all ages as well as trailers, tag-a-longs and child seats, meaning even the little ones can come along for the ride!

 The beauty of a Family Adventure Day is its flexibility.
 You can take part in your canoeing tour during the morning or afternoon, leaving the rest of the day for you to head out on your bikes and explore the local area at your own pace.
 And what’s more, there’re plenty of places to visit in The New Forest, local to Beaulieu to fill your day with fun.
 Here are our top 15 local places to visit (both on and off the water) during a Family Adventure Day with New Forest Activities.

 Follow the beautiful Buckler’s Hard riverside boardwalk all the way from our canoeing site in Bailey’s Hard to Buckler’s Hard.
 Be sure to read the information boards along the way explaining all about the wildlife that calls the Beaulieu River Nature Reserve home.

 Get up really close and personal during your canoeing session at Kingfisher Creek.
 If you stay really quiet and keep your eyes peeled, you might just be lucky enough to spot one of these rare birds!